Sunday, 7 February 2021

 Fear no more, says the heart, committing its burden to some sea, which sighs collectively for all sorrows, and renews, begins, collects, lets fall.
 And the body alone listens to the passing bee; the wave breaking ...

-Listen to a talk by Elaine Showalter of Princeton University on the British Library website dedicated to the novel Mrs Dalloway (of which the Library holds the original manuscript in her hand).
+Listen to a talk by Elaine Showalter of Princeton University dedicated to the novel Mrs Dalloway.
+The British Library holds the original manuscript which she flips through as she talks, exploring modernity, consciousness, gender and time in Virginia Woolf’s ground-breaking work.
 Prof. Showalter describes how VW uses stream of consciousness to enter the minds of her characters and portray cultural and individual change in the period of ferment following WWI.
 The novel is set on a single day in mid-June just as James Joyce set Ulysses on one day, June 16, 1904, now known as Bloomsday, a celebration that takes place both in Dublin and around the world.
 Leopold Bloom was one of the central characters in that novel.

 The bells of the churches and Big Ben punctuate the hours and half-hours of the novel.
 In her manuscript VW left a wide white space to denote these divisions in The Hours (the original name of the novel), but they are mostly ignored in modern editions.
 In the British edition there are twelve spaces in the book to mark the twelve hours of the day.